dream-lab/VIoLET/README.md

 ### Generate infra_config.json
 **infra_config.json** is the input file for VIoLET.
 This file contains the device details and network connectivity details to deploy the system.
 There are few sample config files - **D25_infra_config.json** is for D25 and **D100_infra_config.json** is for D100.
 To use these sample json, copy the file to **infra_config.json**.
 Though it is preferred to use **infra_gen.py** to generate the **infra_config.json** file, user can write their own json with the exact syntax as mentioned in the sample file.
 Use **infra_gen.py** with the following syntax.<br />

 <br /> For D25 (25 devices comprise of 3 private networks and 1 public network.
 Each private network has 8 devices and public network has TX1 along with gateways of all private networks.
-Private network 1 and 2 has Pi3B+ and private network 3 has pi3B. the command mentioned below wil generate infra_config.json file under config folder which will be used by all the following steps.
-The script will be comprise of random in the sense of bandwidth and latency unless you have pass the required command-line argument.
+Private network 1 and 2 has Pi3B+ and private network 3 has pi3B.
+The command mentioned below will generate infra_config.json file under config folder which will be used by all the following steps.
+The deployment will use random values for bandwidth and latency unless you have pass the required command-line argument.
 ```sh
 """
 python infra_gen.py